MicrosoftDocs/customer-voice/fp-docs/invite-settings.md

     > [!div class=mx-imgBorder]
     > ![Invitation settings for internal surveys](media/invite-settings-internal.png "Invitation settings for internal surveys")

-## Select survey response options
+## Select survey response and notification options

-When you've defined who can respond to your survey, you can select the following options:
+When you've defined who can respond to your survey, you can select or clear the following options:

 - **Accept responses**: Specify whether the survey is open and accepting responses.
-By default, this option is selected.
+By default, it is selected.
 If you want to stop your survey, clear the option, and specify a message for the recipients.
 - **Start date**: Specify a date when the survey will be open.
 - **End date**: Specify a date when the survey will be closed.
 - **Shuffle questions**: Specify whether the questions in the survey should be shuffled.
+- **Show question numbers**: Specify whether the question numbers should be displayed in the survey.
+By default, it is selected.
+- **Customize thank you message**: Specify a customized thank you message for your responders.
+- **Customize footer text**: Specify a customized footer text to be displayed for your survey.
+- **Send email receipt to respondents**: Specify if respondents should receive an email confirmation of their responses.
+This option is enabled only when **Record name** is selected under **Only people in my organization can respond**.
+Once your respondent has filled out your survey, the option, **Send me an email receipt of my responses**, is displayed.
+After submitting responses, respondents will then receive a confirmation email, which includes a thank you message and link to view their responses.
 - **Email notification of each response**: Specify whether email notification is required when a response is submitted.

     > [!div class=mx-imgBorder]